Timeline of First Nations history in Canada

-First Nations refer to the habitation of North America from time immemorial.
-There are a number of origin stories about the world in general and the place of First Nations within that history.
+Many First Nations myths refer to the habitation of North America from time immemorial.
+There are a number of myths about the world in general and the place of First Nations within that history.

-According to Historica Canadas "Key moments in Indigenous History Timeline"while there is no consensus and much debatethere is a "broad assumption" that there were waves of "migration from northeastern Asia" by sea and via a land bridge that took place from 30,000 and 13,500 BP Historica Canadas first entry on the timeline with "[i]rrefutable archeological evidence of human occupation"in what is now Canada and Alaska is dated from 18,000 to 10,000 BP, with sites in Alaska's Tanana River Valley, Haida Gwaii in British Columbia, Vermilion Lakes in Alberta, and Debert in Nova Scotia.

 Pre-contact

 The 1996 Report by the Royal Commission on Aboriginal People described four stages in Canadian history that overlap and occur at different times in different regions: 1) Pre-contact – Different Worlds – Contact; 2) Early Colonies (1500–1763); 3) Displacement and Assimilation (1764–1969); and 4) Renewal to Constitutional Entrenchment (2018).